Wachovia Tract: History

-The first planned Moravian settlement, and oldest incorporated municipality in Wachovia is Bethania, North Carolina formed June 12, (1759), also known historically as Bethany, meaning in the Hebrew language, "house/place of dates and figs." Bethania is the German form of Bethany.
-The Town of Bethania, North Carolina was incorporated 1995, following the reactivation of Bethania's 1838/1839 town charter, and was spared from being annexed into the city of Winston-Salem.
+The first planned Moravian settlement, and oldest incorporated municipality in Wachovia is Bethania, Province of North Carolina, formed June 12, 1759, also known historically as Bethany, meaning "house/place of dates and figs" in Hebrew.
+Bethania is the German form of Bethany.
+The Town of Bethania was incorporated in 1995, following the reactivation of Bethania's 1838/1839 town charter, and was spared from being annexed into the city of Winston-Salem.
 Today, Bethania remains the only independent, continuously active Moravian town in the southern United States.
 In 2007, Historic Bethania, a visitor center and museum, opened in Bethania, providing information and historical interpretation in yet another Wachovia Moravian community.

-Wachovia's central administrative congregational town of Salem, which can be visited presently in Old Salem Museums and Gardens.
+Wachovia's central administrative congregational town of Salem can be visited today at Old Salem Museums and Gardens.
 Salem was begun in 1766 (formally organized in 1771), and was built by Moravians and friends from Bethabara and Bethania.

 Subsequent Moravian congregational settlements to be formed include Friedberg (1769), Friedland (1772), and Hope (1775).
 The congregation at Hope was the first "English" Moravian church in the area.

 A secular county seat was founded in 1849 in newly drawn Forsyth County, north of Salem.
-Winston was the name given to the new county seat in 1852.
-R.J.
-Reynolds Tobacco Company, maker of Winston, Salem and Camel cigarettes, was founded at Winston in 1875.
+The new county seat was named Winston in 1852.
+R. J. Reynolds Tobacco Company, maker of Winston, Salem, and Camel cigarettes, was founded at Winston in 1875.
 The towns of Salem and Winston merged as Winston-Salem in 1913.
-Bethabara now lies within the city limits of Winston-Salem, and can be visited today in Historic Bethabara Park, operated by the city of Winston-Salem and Forsyth County.
+Bethabara now lies within the city limits of Winston-Salem, and can be visited today at Historic Bethabara Park, operated by the city of Winston-Salem and Forsyth County.

 Over time, the 98985 acre Wachovia Tract was redrawn into the following counties as the backcountry of North Carolina became increasingly populated: